vectara/vectara-docs/www/docs/learn/authentication/role-based-access-control.md

 ---
 id: role-based-access-control
-title: Role-Based Access Control
+title: Role-Based Access Control (RBAC)
 sidebar_label: Role-Based Access Control
 ---

+import {Config} from '@site/docs/definitions.md';

-Authorization refers to the access control policies that define what actions an authenticated entity may perform.
-A **permission** defines a granular action, such as running a query against a specific corpus, or resetting its contents.
-Related permissions are grouped together into **roles**, and authenticated entites may be assigned one or more roles.
+Authorization refers to the role-based access control policies in <Config v="names.product"/> that define what actions an authenticated entity may perform.
+In this system, **permissions** are specific actions, like running a query against a specific corpus, or resetting its contents.
+These permissions are grouped together into **roles**, and authenticated entites may be assigned one or more roles.

 In this context, an **authenticated entity** refers to a user or an app client able to attest its identity by presenting a valid JWT token.
 Even entities that lack explicit roles may still be able to perform operations on the platform through the use of **default permissions**.

 ## RBAC Roles